Surprising facts about Easter packaging

 Statistics on consumption, materials, recycling, and the chocolate itself

-If you buy or are interested in packaging, are concerned about recycling, or are simply a chocolate lover, this collection of Easter packaging facts and figures is for you.
+Whether you purchase packaging, care about recycling, or just love chocolate, this collection of Easter packaging facts and figures is just for you.

-Startling Easter packaging facts include the estimated 4,370 tonnes of card used.
-The 80-90 million chocolate eggs sold annually in the UK also use 160 tonnes of foil packaging.
-Packaging is typically a quarter of the total product by weight.
-59% of UK adults believe Easter packaging is excessive.
+Startling Easter packaging facts include the estimated 4,300 tonnes of card used, the 80 million Easter eggs purchased each year, and the 160 tonnes of foil packaging used.
+Packaging typically accounts for a quarter of the total product weight, and 65% of Brits believe that Easter packaging is excessive.

-But might the ongoing cost of living crisis impact sales in 2024?
-Are more environmentally conscious consumers going to demand changes to Easter egg packaging?
+However, could the ongoing squeeze on consumer finances impact sales in 2025?
+Will more environmentally conscious consumers demand changes to Easter egg packaging?
 Could supermarket competition actually lead to increased packaging waste?
-Or will the Plastic Packaging Tax and EPR requirements mean retailers and brands eliminate plastics from their packaging?
+Or will the Plastic Packaging Tax and Extended Producer Responsibility (EPR) requirements mean retailers and brands eliminate plastics from their packaging?

 Contents